About USC Gould

 George Floyd, Minneapolis Protests, Ahmaud Arbery & Amy Cooper (2020, The Daily Social Distancing Show) - Trevor Noah responds to people confused about how the white dog walker Amy Cooper altercation with black bird watcher Chris Cooper is related to the George Floyd murder.

 Read these books to understand race and privilege in America (2020, USC Dornsife) - USC Dornsife faculty offer their suggestions of books to read to understand the historical and cultural context of what is taking place.

 Both classroom education and experiential learning at USC Gould teach students to be advocates for justice.
 In clinics like the Post-Conviction Justice Project and Immigration Clinic, students represent clients and help draft legislation to offset the the disproportional impact punitive laws have on communities of color.

-- Providing training for faculty, delivered by the USC Race & Equity Center, on facilitating discussions on race-related topics and fostering a sense of community and inclusion in the classroom.
+- Sustained DEI-related training and learning opportunities for students, staff, and faculty offered by the USC Race & Equity Center and other expert sources, focused on facilitating discussions on race-related topics, belonging, and fostering a sense of community and inclusion in the classroom.

 - Updating relevant parts of our website to reflect our commitment to confront historical inequities in our institution and to begin eliminating them.

 - Continued participation in the USC's Department of Public Safety's Community Advisory Board.

 - Organizing various educational events throughout the school year on topics related to racial justice.